 No, the SACE Board will not provide exam materials for the practice window.
 All materials required by students to participate in the practice exam will be made available through the e-exam system.

 Are the e-exams available in the practice window similar to what students can expect in the end of year final exams?

 The practice window provides a non-subject specific exam for students to practice undertaking an e-exam.
 The content of the practice window exam is the same for each available subject and includes all the features and functionality that students might see in their end of year e-exam.
-No new features or functionality will be introduced in the end of year e-exams that is not included in the practice window exam.
+For this reason, to support multimedia content in the practice exam, it is important that students have access to headphones that work with their device during the practice exam.